-Severe side effects may usually occur with a large dose, overdose or abuse of Adderall.
+Severe side effects may usually occur with an overdose or abuse of Adderall (1).

-Most ADHD patients who have Adderall for a long time may be able to cope with some of the side effects over time.
+Most people who have Adderall for a long time may be able to cope with some of the side effects over time.
 It is the side effects on the breastfeeding infant that are a matter of significance.

 What Are The Side Effects Of Adderall On A Breastfeeding Baby?

 There isn’t extensive research on how Adderall affects a breastfeeding infant.
-Amphetamine can get concentrated in breast milk with, levels reaching seven times of that found in blood (5).
-Maternal intake of the drug can pave the way for it into the infant’s blood and urine too.
+Amphetamine can get concentrated in breast milk with levels reaching seven times of that found in blood (1).
+Maternal intake of the drug can find its way into the infant’s blood and urine too.

-Some research suggests that small and standard dosage of Adderall does not usually have any effect on the infant’s health.
-The American Academy of Pediatrics states that the most common side effects of Amphetamine in breastfed infants are irritability and poor sleeping patterns (6).
+A study suggests that small and standard dosage of Adderall does not usually have any effect on the infant’s health (7).

 When Can You Breastfeed After An Adderall Dose?